 Returns for members in the 1950s and 1960s cohorts – those nearing or in retirement – were 10.1 per cent and 11.2 per cent, reflecting a more conservative asset mix tailored to lower risk tolerances.

-AMP’s choice range also performed well, according to the fund, with the Future Directions High Growth delivered 14.1 per cent, while Growth and Balanced options returned 12.7 per cent and 11.0 per cent, respectively.
+AMP’s choice range also performed well, according to the fund, with the Future Directions High Growth delivering 14.1 per cent, while Growth and Balanced options returned 12.7 per cent and 11.0 per cent, respectively.

-Chief investment officer Anna Shelley attributed the results to careful portfolio positioning during a year marked by inflation uncertainty, rate speculation and heightened geopolitical risk.
+Chief investment officer Anna Shelley attributed the results to careful portfolio positioning during a year marked by inflation uncertainty, rate speculation, and heightened geopolitical risk.

 “Our overweight to US shares contributed meaningfully to performance in the first part of the year – and we closed that overweight in early February, anticipating risks around US trade policy,” said Shelley.